turn-a-round/javascript-helper/README.md

     1. true or
     2. a non-zero (0) number or
     3. a non-null object
-to indicate the current array object should be included in the output Array.
+to determine, whether the array object in the current loop, should be included in the output Array.

 NOTE: this function does not modify the original array.